leovandriel/bootgpt/README.md

 ## About

-This tools is about building software for building software using natural language, not code.
+This tool writes software for writing software using natural language, not code.
 There are plenty GPT-based application writing tools out there, but they are built with human-written code.
 If writing applications using natural language is the future, then let's start now.
 We use a minimal amount of code to get started and build from there using natural language prompts only.

 ## Booting

 `boot.py` is the only Python source file in this repository.
-It forms the start of a bootstrap sequence that sets up an increasingly capable programming toolchain.
+It forms the start of a bootstrap sequence that sets up an increasingly capable programming tool chain.
+It simply reads the prompt in `boot.txt` and feeds it to the chat completions API.

-The first step of the boot sequence is recreating `boot.py`.
-After all, what is an application to write application if it cannot write itself?
+As a first step of the boot sequence, `boot.txt` recreates the functionality `boot.py`.
+After all, what is an application to write applications if it cannot write itself?
+This also encourages us to start small and shows our premise has some validity.

 After this `reboot` step, we need to branch out, not to get stuck in a chain of prompts that can only run prompts to run prompts.
 Reboot allows us to run